 11.3.1.5 Step 5: Configure a Certificate

 This step describes how to exchange a certificate with Microsoft Certificate Authority (CA).
+The certificate is used by the E-SBC to authenticate the connection with Lync Server 2013.

-It is composed of the following steps:
+The procedure involves the following main steps: